Be Well at Work: Faculty and Staff Health Programs

 Mon, Feb 25 to Mon, Mar 25

 Technology is pervasive in our lives.
 It helps us in many ways, but it can also distract us from other important components of life.
-This 4-week challenge includes prize drawings and weekly newsletters full of tips and resources.
+This 4-week challenge includes prize drawings (including the grand prize of a Sports Basement gift card) and weekly newsletters full of tips and resources.
 Join this program to help you find a healthy balance of technology in your life and possibly discover (or rediscover) activities that truly fulfill you.
+This challenge is for those who want to:

 Mon, Mar 25 | 12:10-1pm | Tang Center